Aqua5lad/Project-2018/README.md

 On reviewing the previous tables, we can make the following observations.
 The Virginica variety has the largest measurements, except for sepal width.
 The Setosa variety has the smallest measurements, except for sepal width, where it's largest.
 The Versicolor variety falls in between largest and smallest measurements on all characteristics except for sepal width, where it's smallest.

-Indeed the ranking of the varieties by variable value, as noted in Table 5 (below), may suggest the nature of this variable (sepal width) differs from the other three insofaras the variety ranking diverges from the general pattern of the other variables.
+Indeed the ranking of the varieties by variable value, as noted in Table 5 (below), may suggest the nature of this variable (sepal width) differs from the other three insofar as the variety ranking, on this variable, diverges from that based on the other variables.

 ####            Table 5 - Ranking of varieties, by variable value
 |              | sepal length | sepal width  | petal length | petal width